 This is a home for random old stuff.
 It probably gets updated no more frequently than once every six months.
 Much of this stuff may be outdated or broken.
-For newer stuff, see my blog.
+For newer stuff, see my blog and my photo galleries.
 I changed my PGP public key in 2016.

 I work for the MIT Computer Science and Artificial Intelligence Laboratory in the Infrastructure Group as the Lab's network administrator.
 I used to be a member of the FreeBSD Core Team, and am still a committer, but my time for participation has been severely limited over the past two years.
 In the unlikely event that you want to learn a bit more about my personal life, see What's this about? at the top level of bimajority.org.
 (This link is mainly here to make sure that the other page gets crawled and indexed.)